more-no/more-no/README.md

 <h3>A FullStack Web developer from Italy, living in Vienna.</h3>

-<h4>As a developer I love creating solid solutions with JavaScript, TypeScript, Node.js and PostgreSQL.
-Building Full-Stack applications with React, Next.js and REST APIs, I prioritize code quality through rigorous testing with Jest and Playwright. </h4>
+<h4>My academic career took me to the highest levels of international research, I then transitioned to the culinary world in luxury hotels and fine dining: I bring strong work ethic and a creative perspective to all I do.</h4>

-<h4> My academic career took me to the highest levels of international research.
-Transitioned to the culinary world in luxury hotels and fine dining, I bring strong work ethic, collaborative spirit and a creative perspective to all I do.
-My background has equipped me with the ability to adapt to any challenge, organize effectively and think critically.</h4>
+<h4>A diverse background has equipped me with the ability to adapt to any challenge, organize tasks efficiently and approach situations with a critical mindset. </h4>

-- 🔭 I’m currently working on  =>  [OpenTribe](https://opentribe.fly.dev/)
+<h4>I am an independent learner with strong problem solving skills but I also love working in a team: I am collaborative, like to share ideas and solutions and try to bring a calming and positive energy also when under stress.</h4>

 - 📫 How to reach me  =>  **moreno.dore@tuta.io**